 Health care worker certification.
-Section 343 of the Illegal Immigration Reform and Immigrant Responsibility Act of 1996 requires all foreign health care workers to pass through a comprehensive screening process before being authorized to work in the U.S. For all nurses, CGFNS is the federally authorized issuer of this certification.
-This certificate serves as proof that the nurse has successfully completed all of the following:
+Section 343 of the Illegal Immigration Reform and Immigrant Responsibility Act of 1996 requires all foreign health care workers to pass through a comprehensive screening process before being authorized to work in the U.S. For all nurses, CGFNS and Josef Silny & Associates are federally authorized to issue this certification for nurses.